kevin-y/gallery/README.md

 </ol>

 ## For Linux
-The requirements are the same as on windows platforms, I will later write a detailed installation doc for both linux and window platforms.(TO BE CONTINUED)
+The requirements are the same as on windows platforms.

 ## Install Nginx (Ubuntu 12.04 64bit)